+The best figure drawing books will elevate your life drawing skillset.
 Observational drawing from the human figure is a classic skill, and one that can take a lifetime to perfect.
-With this in mind, we've rounded up the best figure drawing books available right now to help you on your way to figure drawing finesse.
+With this in mind, we've picked the best figure drawing books available right now to help you on your way to figure drawing finesse.

 Take a look at our guide to the best drawing books for more classic titles.
 And if you'd like to do at least some of your figure drawing learning online, then don't miss our list of how to draw tutorials, which includes sections on people, animals and landscapes.